 Discipline of Students with Disabilities attending Laboratory Charter School shall comply with the Individuals with Disabilities Education Improvement Act (IDEA 2004) and any applicable federal and state statutes or regulations when disciplining students with disabilities.
-Students with disabilities who engage in inappropriate behavior, disruptive or prohibited activities, and/or conduct injurious to themselves and others shall be disciplined in accordance with their Individualized Education Programs (IEP), behavioral intervention plan, Title 22, Chapter 711 and relevant portions of Chapter 12 of the State Board of Education Regulations, IDEA 2004, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities who are being excluded from school 10 consecutive or 15 24 non-consecutive are afforded a manifestation hearing and all due process rights under the Disciplinary Exclusion and Hearing Policy on the Laboratory Charter School website at https://thelaboratorycharterschool.site/child-find-notice-2/ contacted by calling 717-783-6913 or by visiting their website - http://www.pde.state.pa.us.
+Students with disabilities who engage in inappropriate behavior, disruptive or prohibited activities, and/or conduct injurious to themselves and others shall be disciplined in accordance with their Individualized Education Programs (IEP), behavioral intervention plan, Title 22, Chapter 711 and relevant portions of Chapter 12 of the State Board of Education Regulations, IDEA 2004, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, and any other applicable federal or state law.
+Students with disabilities who are being excluded from school 10 consecutive or 15 24 nonconsecutive are afforded a manifestation hearing and all due process rights under the Disciplinary Exclusion and Hearing Policy on the Laboratory Charter School website at https://thelaboratorycharterschool.site/child-find-notice-2/